Gebreyesus-Kidanu-2/Git-and-GitHub-tutorial-GG/README.md

-This is testing about Git and Github  stages.
+This is about Git and Github  stages.